xueduany/react-mix/README.md

 - support ReactNative Bundle into two part, not single release, one is like common part, include nessesary component, bigger one, another is business code, smaller.(done, read react-native.js.split.build.js)
 - and more...

+- add a big game demo 2048 , can both run  iOS/Android/H5 , more detail see sourcecode

 Both support ReactNative Android and IOS, more UI component is still in dev!

 We promise , we do not change any react-native core code, we only do auto translate tools!